 Now for the rest of the book:

 – The island of Neverland itself was just as terrifying as Peter!
 It was full of remorseless murderers!
-All the people and all the creatures—Lost Boys, pirates, “redskins,” mermaids, fairies, animals—killed with no apparent sense that it was a bad thing to do.
-I mean, the “redskins” even wore the scalps of the people they killed as accessories.
+All the people and all the creatures—Lost Boys, pirates, natives, mermaids, fairies, animals—killed with no apparent sense that it was a bad thing to do.
 Wendy was the only one on the entire island who seemed fazed by death and violence.

 The lost boys were out looking for Peter, the pirates were out looking for the lost boys, the redskins were out looking for the pirates, and the beasts were out looking for the redskins. [. . .]

 All wanted blood except the boys, who liked it as a rule, but to-night were out to greet their captain.